-Recent PostsThe Family Portrait Session: Tips for a successful and stress-free portrait session The Power of Portrait Presentation Pain, Passion, and Prayer: My journey to becoming a full-time photographer Senior Portrait Series: What to wear?
+Recent PostsThe Portrait Process: What to expect before, during and after your portrait session Telling Your Story: How will we create a portrait session that is uniquely yours?
+The Family Portrait Session: Tips for a successful and stress-free portrait session The Power of Portrait Presentation Pain, Passion, and Prayer: My journey to becoming a full-time photographer Senior Portrait Series: What to wear?
 Senior Portrait Series: Location, location, location Senior Portrait Series: When is the best time for your senior portrait session?
 Portraits = Cherished Memories: How to Manage and Store Your Photos Why should I bother getting professional senior portraits?
-Advice to My Departing High School Seniors

 Welcome to my blog.
 As a portrait photographer, I find that I have a lot to capture, a lot to share, and a lot to say.
 You will find some helpful tips along the way to make your portrait experience the best that it can be.
 Thank you for letting me share with you!

 We have all had the experience of coming across that old shoe box tucked away in a far corner of a closet, under the bed, or in a cedar chest, that is filled with faded photographs of cherished memories.
 We can spend hours as a family digging through this time capsule, carefully handling the bent corners as we look on the back of each photo, hoping to find a date, or maybe even a name to help identify the slightly familiar faces on the front.
 We look at the surrounding objects for clues and marvel at how times have changed.